|

 Using your “wasted time” wisely is an effective way to learn English naturally through practice.

-Utilize all benefits of the services, travel retail outlets, and duty-free shops by having small talk with the staff and sales associates.
+Utilize all the benefits of the services, travel retail outlets, and duty-free shops by having small talk with the staff and sales associates.

 Most of the lounges provide a quiet and relaxing environment where you can read the latest newspapers, magazines, and books.